 “He has held me countless times when waves of grief have come over me, he’s supported me when I’ve visited Dimitri’s grave at West Point, and most importantly he has loved me through it all and has never been resentful,” Katie said.
 “He’s everything I ever could have dreamed of and I’m so thankful for this second chance at love and life.”

-Together, the Vails are parents to a 3-year-old son, Jack, a 2-year-old daughter, Caroline, and are expecting their third child this December.
+Together, the Vails are parents to son, Jack, 5, and daughters, Caroline, 3, and Tate, 1.

 In 2017, the family received a bittersweet final assignment: Oahu, Hawaii.

-“Hawaii has seen me through every high and low imaginable,” Katie said.
+“Hawaii has seen me through every high and low imaginable,” Katie said prior to leaving the island in 2020.
 “I lost a husband in combat while I called this place home, and now two of my three children will have been born here.”

 Now an Army Reservist, Katie said she still lives with an untouchable sadness, but she thinks Dimitri would be happy to see the life she has built.